Developing Country TDM

 Global Transport Knowledge Partnership (www.gtkp.com) provides resources and support to help transport practitioners in developing countries participate actively in, and contribute to, policy and technical developments globally.

-GTZ (2003), Sustainable Transportation: A Sourcebook for Policy-Makers in Developing Countries, (www.sutp.org), by the Sustainable Urban Transport Project – Asia (www.sutp-asia.org) and Deutsche Gesellschaft fur Technische Zusammenarbeit (www.gtz.de).
-Users are required to register, but there is no charge and the documents may be downloaded free.
+GIZ (various years), Sustainable Transportation: A Sourcebook for Policy-Makers in Developing Countries, (www.sutp.org), by the Sustainable Urban Transport Project – Asia (www.sutp-asia.org) and Deutsche Gesellschaft fur Technische Zusammenarbeit (www.gtz.de).
 Many of these documents are now available in various languages including Spanish, French, Chinese, Indonesian, Romanian, Thai and Vietnamese.
 The Mobility Management module is available at the VTPI website (www.vtpi.org/gtz_module.pdf).
-Preserving and Expanding the Role of Non-motorized Transport: Sustainable Transportation is available at the Institute for Transportation and Development Policy website (www.itdp.org/STe/STe4/readSTe4/NMT.PDF).

 International Council for Local Environmental Initiatives (www.iclei.org) provides tools to help communities become healthier and more environmentally responsible.